SWangechi/SpeechEmotionRecognition/README.md

 It can also be used in-car board system based on information of the mental state of the driver can be provided to the system to initiate his/her safety preventing accidents to happen

 Datasets used in this project:
-Crowd-sourced Emotional Mutimodal Actors Dataset (Crema-D) Ryerson Audio-Visual Database of Emotional Speech and Song (Ravdess) Surrey Audio-Visual Expressed Emotion (Savee)
+Crowd-sourced Emotional Multimodal Actors Dataset (Crema-D) Ryerson Audio-Visual Database of Emotional Speech and Song (Ravdess) Surrey Audio-Visual Expressed Emotion (Savee)
 Toronto emotional speech set (Tess)